zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 For routing to work in a MultiTenancy configuration, the Central API ML must trust the Domain API ML, and vice versa for registration.
 In other words it is necessary that the root and, if applicable, intermediate public certificates be shared between Central API ML and Domain API ML.

-The following example describes this relationship.
+The following diagram is a visual description of this relationship.

 ![Trust relation diagram](./diagrams/mt-trust-relations.png)

-On this example diagram:

-Central APIML is installed on system X, Domain APIMLs are installed on system Y and Z.
+As shown in this example diagram, the Central APIML is installed on system X. Domain APIMLs are installed on system Y and Z.

-For secure communication Domain APIML 1 and 2 are using different private keys signed with different public keys (they don't trust each other).
+For secure communication, Domain APIML 1 and 2 are using different private keys signed with different public keys.
+These keys do not trust each other.

-Central APIML should have all public keys from the certificate chain of all Domain APIMLs (DigiCert Root CA, DigiCert Root CA1, DigiCert CA) added to its truststore to be able to register them, otherwise Central APIML will not trust them.
+In order for the Central APIML to register with all Domain APIMLs, it is necessary that the Central APIML have all public keys from the certificate chain of all Domain APIMLs:
+* DigiCert Root CA
+* DigiCert Root CA1
+* DigiCert CA
+These shared public keys are required for the Central APIML to establish trust with the Domain APIMLs.

-Central APIML is using a private key which is sign by Local CA public key for secure communication.
+The Central APIML uses a private key which is signed by Local CA public key for secure communication.

-Domain APIML 1 and 2 should have Local CA public key to be able to accept the routing requests from Central APIML, otherwise Domain APIMLs will not trust it.
+Domain APIMLs 1 and 2 require a Local CA public key to be able to accept the routing requests from the Central APIML, otherwise the Centrl API ML requests will not be trusted by the Domain APIMLs.

-On this diagram you can see all added certificates surrounded by red dashed line.
+The diagram indicates all of the added certificates inside the red dashed lines.

 The following commands are examples of establishing a trust relationship between Domain API ML and the Central API ML for both PKCS12 certificates and when using keyrings.